 - Have an immediate plan in place for validating the change and ensuring users/customers have access to any systems and basic functionality is operational;

 The 'Change Management Process Owner' and the 'Change Management Team' are responsible for the operation of the process.
-The team may include representation across Menzies functions.
-Menzies IT shall inform the business of any changes that may potentially pose a risk to the service.
-All Changes made to any component of the infrastructure or service within the scope of Menzies responsibility must be supported by a change record.
+The team may include representation across functions.
+IT shall inform the business of any changes that may potentially pose a risk to the service.
+All Changes made to any component of the infrastructure or service within the scope of the company responsibility must be supported by a change record.

 To record a change the 'Management of Change Form' and 'Register' (change log) can be accessed here